Introduction

 -u '[your_username]:[your_password]'

-response code with a list of Dialout objects.
+Response 200 status code with a list of Dialout objects

 {